tailless/pyfun/README.md

 Other tasks :
-- What classifiers to ues : Emma
+- What classifiers to uses : Emma